Auerbach (Jewish family)

 The Jewish family Auerbach, Авербах (אוּרבּך) of the 16th to 19th century was a family of scholars, the progenitor of which was Moses Auerbach, born around 1462, court Jew to the bishop of Regensburg as of around 1497.
 One of his daughters, who went to Kraków after her marriage, is the reputed ancestress of the celebrated Rabbi Moses Isserles (רמ״א).
 The Auerbach family gained Court Jew status and later nobility titles under the Habsburg monarchy.
 The name, Auerbach means, "the stream that comes from the meadow, meadow brook".
-Auerbach is the name of several places in Southern German.
+Auerbach is the name of several places in Southern Germany.

 Viennese Branch

 Another branch of the Auerbach family settled at Vienna.
 A near-relative, Meshullam Solomon Fischhof-Auerbach, achieved eminence in that city and married Miriam Lucerna, the daughter of a well-known rabbi and physician, Leo Lucerna (Judah Löb Ma‘or-qat‘on L.). {Miriam is known to have died on July 29, 1654 (Frankl, Inschriften, No. 202)}.
 In his old age, it was Meshullam's misfortune to be driven from Vienna and exiled (1670) with his coreligionists.
 Before his death (1677), he had the satisfaction of seeing his sons occupy honorable positions.
-Nearly twenty years before, his son, Menahem Mendel Auerbach, had been called as rabbi to Reussnitz, Moravia, after having officiated as assessor to the rabbinate at Kraków.
+Nearly twenty years before, his son, Menahem Mendel Auerbach, had been called as rabbi to Raussnitz, Moravia, after having officiated as assessor to the rabbinate at Kraków.
 The pupil of Yom-Tov Lipmann Heller, Joel Sarkes, and Joshua ben Joseph at the Talmud school in Kraków, Menahem Mendel achieved an international reputation for Talmudic authority.